reagrouptest/simple-sinatra-application/README.md

    The installation script directs you to the Customize Jenkins page.
 Go to Manage Jenkins--> Manage plugins --> Available--> install and select plugins- ssh, github, ssh agent, github integration and then restart the jenkins.

-   ######Configure jenkins node:
+   ##### Configure jenkins node:

-   Ssh to 'Private-jenkinsnode' from your current public Linux box and install dependencies for node to work with master.
+   SSH to 'Private-jenkinsnode' from your current public Linux box and install dependencies for node to work with master.

    ```
    ssh ec2-user@jenkinsnode.reagroup.com -i /home/ec2-user/authorized_keys